 Buy secondhand: The Thule Chariot Cougar often comes up for sale secondhand on eBay.
 Be aware that there are double and single versions available so check with the seller if the listing is not clear.

-Burley are an American company who have an extensive range of trailers for different purposes.
+Burley is an American company who have an extensive range of trailers for different purposes.
 All Burley trailers come with impressive safety and usability features, the most important of which are:

 - a “flex connector” which allows your bike to lay flat while trailer remains upright – very useful whilst sorting your child out;

-- a full internal aluminum roll cage for protection in case of an accident - hopefully never needed, but designed to protect your child and means many parents choose not to have their child wear a helmet when inside the a Burley trailer; and
+- a full internal aluminum roll cage for protection in case of an accident – hopefully never needed, but designed to protect your child and means many parents choose not to have their child wear a helmet when inside a Burley trailer; and

 - If you do decide your child needs to wear a helmet, there’s a recessed helmet pocket for extra headroom.